 - Add a longer table saw fence — which I just did! (more info about the fence below).

-Readers have suggested other additions, like adding a tape measure, magnifying glass marker, storage drawers — and that’s the beauty of building it yourself!
+Readers have suggested other additions, like adding a tape measure for cutting accuracy, magnifying glass marker, storage drawers — and that’s the beauty of building it yourself!
 Customize the table with the features you want and need.

 How strong is the workbench?
 Does it sag or warp?